NikolaMandic/containers/haraka/README.md

 then
 `startContainer.sh`
 then `startHaraka`
 then config ThunderBird to connect to port 2555 on the container :-D
+Over ssh tunnel :-D